-- 1) CSAC supports the use of grants, loans, incentives and revenue raising authority to assist local governments with the implementation of climate change response activities and GHG reduction strategies. - 2) CSAC continues to support its state mandate principles in the context of climate change.
-CSAC advocates that new GHG emissions reduction programs must be technically
+- CSAC supports the use of grants, loans, incentives and revenue raising authority to assist local governments with the implementation of climate change response activities and GHG reduction strategies. - CSAC continues to support its state mandate principles in the context of climate change.
+CSAC advocates that new GHG emissions reduction programs must be technically feasible for counties to implement and help to offset the long-term costs of GHG emission reduction strategies.

-- feasible for counties to implement and help to offset the long-term costs of GHG emission reduction strategies. - 3) CSAC advocates that any new GHG reduction strategies that focus on city-oriented growth and require conservation of critical resource and agricultural lands within the unincorporated areas should include a mechanism to compensate county governments for the loss of property taxes and other fees and taxes. - 4) CSAC supports the allocation of cap and trade revenues to fund programs that help reduce GHG emissions at the local level. - 5) CSAC supports changes and refinement to the California Communities Environmental Health Screening Tool (CalEnviroScreen) to include criteria that reflects the diversity of disadvantaged communities in California.
+- 3) CSAC advocates that any new GHG reduction strategies that focus on city-oriented growth and require conservation of critical resource and agricultural lands within the unincorporated areas should include a mechanism to compensate county governments for the loss of property taxes and other fees and taxes. - 4) CSAC supports the allocation of cap and trade revenues to fund programs that help reduce GHG emissions at the local level.
+Specifically, CSAC supports the creation and sustained funding of programs that acknowledge that investment in mitigation and preparedness are more cost-effective than response programs. - 5) CSAC supports changes and refinement to the California Communities Environmental Health Screening Tool (CalEnviroScreen) to include criteria that reflects the diversity of disadvantaged communities in California.